 In January 2021, we entered into an amended and restated employment agreement with Mr. Moran, pursuant to which he serves as our Chief Financial Officer.
 The employment agreement amends and restates the prior employment arrangement between us and Mr. Moran.
-As of January 1, 2022, Mr. Moran's annual base salary was \$439,875, and the Compensation Committee established his annual target bonus percentage at 45% of his annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
-Effective January 1, 2023, the Compensation Committee approved an increase of Mr. Moran's annual base salary to \$471,300.
-In March 2023, in recognition of his 2022 performance supporting the achievement of our corporate goals discussed below, the Compensation Committee authorized a cash bonus for Mr. Moran of \$227,600 that was equal to 115% of his 2022 target bonus.
-In addition, in March 2023, the Compensation Committee approved an award to Mr. Moran of an option to purchase 272,700 of our ordinary shares under our 2021 Plan as a 2023 LTIP award, with such shares vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.
+As of January 1, 2023, Mr. Moran's annual base salary was \$471,300, and the Compensation Committee established his annual target bonus percentage at 45% of his annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
+Effective January 1, 2024, the Compensation Committee approved an increase of Mr. Moran's annual base salary to \$497,200.
+In February 2024, in recognition of his 2023 performance supporting the achievement of our corporate goals, as discussed below, the Compensation Committee authorized a cash bonus for Mr. Moran of \$243,900 that was equal to 115% of his 2023 target bonus.
+In addition, in February 2024, the Compensation Committee approved an award to Mr. Moran of an option to purchase 371,500 of our ordinary shares under our 2021 Plan as a 2024 LTIP award, with such options vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.

-Pursuant to Mr. Moran's employment agreement, if we terminate his employment without cause or if he terminates his employment for good reason, Mr. Moran will be entitled to receive continued payment of his then-current annual base salary for 12 months following termination; continued payment of health insurance premiums at our then normal rate of contribution until the earlier of 12 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity prorated through the termination date.
-In addition, if a change of control occurs and within one year following the change of control Mr. Moran is terminated without cause or if Mr. Moran terminates his employment for good reason, he will be entitled to receive a lump sum cash payment equal to 12 months of his then-current annual base salary; continued payment of health insurance premiums at our then normal rate of contribution until the earlier of 12 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity.
+Pursuant to Mr. Moran's employment agreement, if we terminate his employment without cause or if he terminates his employment for good reason, Mr. Moran will be entitled to receive continued payment of his then-current annual base salary for 12 months following termination; continued payment of health insurance premiums at our then-normal rate of contribution until the earlier of 12 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity prorated through the termination date.
+In addition, if a change of control occurs and within one year following the change of control Mr. Moran is terminated without cause or if Mr. Moran terminates his employment for good reason, he will be entitled to receive a lump sum cash payment equal to 12 months following termination or until he commences new employment; and the payment of a separation bonus equal to his then annual target bonus opportunity.
 Pursuant to applicable equity agreements with Mr. Moran, all unvested shares underlying outstanding options and RSUs that were granted to him on or after January 1, 2018 will become fully vested upon his termination without cause or for good reason within 12 months following a change of control.
 Receipt of the severance and change of control benefits described above is subject to execution of a release of claims against us and compliance with certain restrictive covenants following the termination of his employment.